Paella: A Recipe for American Cooks

 by José F. Martínez

 Valencian paella is perhaps one of the most well-known courses from Spain.
 Original from Valencia (as you may have already guessed!), it is a staple of their diet.
 As a kid, I ate paella with my family virtually every Sunday.
-I still remember how my mother, on occasion, would try cooking something else for Sunday, and the rest of us (especially my father) would show a mix of disapproval and resignation in our faces.
+I still remember how my mother, on occasion, would try cooking something else for Sunday, and the rest of us would show a mix of disapproval and resignation in our faces.

 It is supposed to be made following a rather strict procedure, yet there are many paella-like rice recipes all over Spain that have little to do with Valencians’ understanding of it, and that in many cases make us jump when we see such concoctions being served to unaware tourists.